intentframe/intentframe/docs/actor-sdk.md

 4. Run the agent loop in your framework of choice.

 **Jarvis** additionally imports `intentframe_native_kit.action_registry` in its tool layer for optional pre-flight validation (taxonomy + domain payload slices) before `actor.submit()`.
 The invoice bot does not — it relies on per-tool Pydantic models and server-side enforcement only.
 Both patterns are valid; the Actor stays registry-agnostic either way.

+The **return agent** is not a third production integration — it is a head-to-head experiment.
+Build A runs without IntentFrame; Build B runs the in-process AE → Guardian pipeline (or the end-to-end driver chains them).
+It demonstrates the approve-then-guard shape: the orchestrator sets `action`, never reads refund `target` from the agent, and only sends intents to IntentFrame when the agent would have executed.

 You can paste either agent into a new project and replace the framework with LangChain, AutoGen, or a raw OpenAI tool-call loop, and the integration with IntentFrame would not change.
 The Actor SDK is the only seam.